fedir/fedir.github.com/_posts/2013-07-03-todo-rules.md

 ### Could I modify todo list after it was created ?

-* TDDD aims result, the todo list could be optimized.
+TDDD aims the result, the todo list could be optimized.